kelvinlwy/react-fe-challenge/README.md

 If any of the requirements are unclear feel free to send through questions for clarification or make assumptions - we are not trying to test you on your knowledge of rostering.

+Please create your solution in a fork off this repo.
-When you're ready to share your solution with us, please create a public repo and email a link to your recruiter or Biarri contact.
+When you're ready to share your solution with us, email a link to your recruiter or Biarri contact.